What is the Children’s Rights Report 2019?

 The report tells the Australian Government how it can do better in looking out for children and young people.
 The version on this page is for children and young people.

-The report was prepared by Megan Mitchell, the National Children’s Commissioner.
-Her job is to make sure children in Australia are well cared for and their human rights are protected.
+The report was prepared by Megan Mitchell, the former National Children’s Commissioner.
+It's the National Children's Commissioner's job to make sure children in Australia are well cared for and their human rights are protected.

 What are human rights?